Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 I added new colors to improve contrast and a new typeface that rendered characters more clearly.

-Our frontend developer Adam Heidmark and I then started designing components.
-We started in Sketch but quickly moved on to HTML, CSS, and JavaScript.
+Our frontend developer Adam Heidmark and I then started designing components from scratch.
+We started in Sketch but quickly moved on to using HTML, CSS, and JavaScript.

-The goal was to demonstrate how colors, typefaces, and components would appear across different web browsers, operating systems, and screen types.
+We wanted to show how colors, typefaces, and components would be rendered and work across different web browsers, operating systems, and screen types.

 Some of the components used in the Feelgood Web Portal